premprakash90/CarND-Traffic-Sign-Classifier-Project/README.md

 ![Alt text](resources/dataset-distribution.png "Sample Input")

 The distribution of images in the training set across labels is not balanced.
-To balance the distribution, fake images were generated from the original image by applying the following transformation: scaling, traslation and rotation.
+To balance the distribution, fake images were generated from the original image by applying the following transformation: scaling, translation and rotation.

 ![Alt text](resources/transformations.png "Sample Input")